containers/podman/troubleshooting.md

 `podman unshare bash -c 'ls $HOME/dir1/a*'`.

 Would it have been possible to run Podman in another way so that your regular user would have become the owner of the file?
-Yes, you can use the options __--uidmap__ and __--gidmap__ to change how UIDs and GIDs are mapped between the container and the host.
+Yes, you can use the option `--userns keep-id:uid=$uid,gid=$gid` to change how UIDs and GIDs are mapped between the container and the host.
 Let's try it out.

 In the example above `ls -l` shows the UID 102002 and GID 102002.
 Set shell variables